histolab/histolab/docs/api/stain_normalizer.rst

 Usage
 ----------

-The stain normalization methods can be used to tranfer the staining's appereance of any histology image.
-First, we need to establish the image to be used as style reference, and the image to be transformed accordigly:
+The stain normalization methods can be used to tranfser the staining's appearance of any histology image.
+First, we need to establish the image to be used as a style reference, and the image to be transformed accordingly:

 .. code-block:: ipython3